martalexaa/chat-app/README.md

 npx expo start
 ```

-* Use the Expo Go app on an Android phone or the device emulator in Android Studio.
+* Use the Expo Go app on an Android smartphone or the device emulator in Android Studio.

-## Authors
+## Author

-Contributors names and contact info

 Marta Karaba
 martalexa@gmail.com